Positive Effects of Water Therapy on PTSD

 Hydrotherapy is physical therapy that occurs in an aquatic environment such as a pool or underwater treadmill under a trained health care professional’s supervision.

 Water has been used as a therapeutic and holistic approach for treating both mental and physical pain for centuries.
 Ancient Romans and Greeks bathed in hot springs to improve blood circulation and cure sickness.
 In Japan, people have long been known to immerse themselves in warm water to treat skin problems, alleviate constipation, relieve chronic pain, and cure menstrual cramps.
 In Europe and America, bathhouses became popular in the 1700s and 1800s.

-Aquatic therapy for rehab purposes is regaining popularity.
+Aquatic therapy for rehab purposes is gaining popularity.
 It has also been found that there are benefits that the properties of water have on treating symptoms of PTSD.
-Aquatic therapy is different from other approaches because of the all-encompassing effects it has for the patient physically, mentally, and emotionally.
+Aquatic therapy is different from other approaches because of the all-encompassing effects it has on the patient physically, mentally, and emotionally.

 - Buoyancy lowers the effects of gravity on injured muscles and joints.